Search

 Mood Swings and Emotional Fluctuations

 Hormonal changes during adolescence can create a rollercoaster of emotions, manifesting as mood swings and intense feelings.
-While these fluctuations can be bewildering, they’re a normal part of teenage development.
+While these fluctuations can be challenging to deal with, they’re a normal part of teenage development.
 Encouraging teens to express themselves and communicate their feelings can promote emotional health.

 Seeking Independence

 As teenagers grow, they naturally seek to establish their identities and gain autonomy.
+Sometimes this can mean challenging authority.
 While they push for this independence, adults need to strike a balance—offering guidance while allowing them the space to learn from their experiences.

 Social Peer Influence